 Commonly known as “virginal mock orange,” P. x virginalis are hybrids, cultivated from P. lemoinei, typically growing from two to 10 feet tall at maturity, depending on the cultivar.
 They all feature snow white double flowers.

-‘Miniature Snowflake’ is a dwarf variety, well suited to cooler regions, as it’s hardy in Zones 4-8.
+‘Miniature Snowflake’ is a dwarf variety, well suited to cooler regions, as it’s hardy in Zones 4 to 8.
 With a mature height of just two to three feet tall, this compact type is well suited to smaller yards, or container gardening.

 A profusion of snow white, sweet-scented flowers appear in late spring.